Viral processes by random walks on random regular graphs: Random walks on graphs: Tools and techniques. Random walks on graphs: Tools and techniques

 For a proof of this, see, for example, Lov\'{a}sz \cite{Lo}.

-To ensure that the walk is both ergodic and that $\l_{\max}=\l_1$ we make the chain {\em lazy}; i.e., the walk only moves to a neighbour with probability 1/2.
+To ensure that the walk is both ergodic and that $\l_{\max}=\l_1$, we make the chain \emph{lazy}; that is, the walk only moves to a neighbour with probability $1/2$.
 Otherwise it stays where it is.
-This shifts each eigenvalue up by $1$, and so $\lambda_1 \geq \lambda_{n-1}=0$, and \eqref{mix} still holds.
+This shifts each eigenvalue up by $1$, and so $\lambda_1 \geq\lambda_{n-1}=0$, and~\eqref{mix} still holds.